guanguiwensy/GWAS_TP53BP2/README.md

-# Detailed code of GWAS reaserch.
+# Detailed code of HBsAg loss GWAS reaserch.

 This study aims to find out the genetic factors that affect the HBsAg loss under pegylated interferon treatment through genome-wide association analysis, and provide the evidence for improving the cure rate of chronic hepatitis B (CHB) patients.
 The analysis includes mapping, variant calling, SNP quality control,